atropos-null/LS/py109/py109_studyguide.md

 1. In statically typed languages (like Java, C++, or TypeScript):
 * Variables have explicit type declarations
-* Type checking happens at compile time*, before the program runs
+* Type checking happens at compile time, before the program runs
 * Once a variable is declared with a type, it generally cannot reference values of other types
 * Type errors are caught earlier in the development process